6-MINUTE READ · By Tina Arnoldi on December 12 2016.

 But Standard delivery could result in your budget not reaching the daily spend.
 If you are not spending your full budget, change your delivery method to Accelerated.
 With this setting, Google will enter your ad into all eligible ad auctions until your budget is spent for the day.

 If you have a very tightly themed campaign with only a few words and some of them are disapproved, your ads will show less often and you may not reach your daily spend.
 When you first create a new ad group, set up an automated rule so you receive a notification if a keyword is not triggering your ads.
-A keyword is disapproved for AdWords when it violates one of Google’s policies.
+A keyword is disapproved for Google Ads when it violates one of Google’s policies.
 If you disagree with the reason for disapproval, it’s worth calling support or submitting a support case stating your case for why your keyword should be allowed to run.

-Prevent Overspending – Monitor placement performance
+Prevent overspending: monitor placement performance

 Whether you use automatic or manual placements, it is very tempting to set it and forget it.
 Even though a site may seem relevant to your campaign, it does not mean that it is relevant.
 Compare the performance of your different placements to determine if there are some you should exclude.